-Groceries, dining out and other food expenses often represent a large part of our monthly budgets, and unlike your cable bill or your gym membership, it's an expense you can't just slash altogether.
+Groceries, dining out and other food expenses often represent a decent chunk of the average monthly budget, and unlike the cable bill or a gym membership, it's an expense you simply can't just cut out altogether.
 You need to eat, one way or another.

-But there are plenty of ways you can cut your food costs by planning ahead, thinking creatively and putting in a little extra time and effort.
-Here are 7 tips to help significantly slash your food budget.
+However, there are plenty of ways you can cut your food costs by planning ahead, thinking creatively, and putting in a little extra time and effort.
+Here are seven tips to help significantly slash your food budget.

 1. Shop Smarter